Reinforcement: Positive, negative, social, and punishment

 Premack Principle (1959) Using a preferred activity as a reward for a less preferred activity (Grandma’s rule) Eat your beans before you can have dessert.

-We think of events (antecedents) and their related behaviors as reinforcers and results that follow these behaviors as consequences (ABC).
-Consequences can be thought of as reinforcers, which maintain or increase behavior, or punishment, which decrease or eliminate behavior.
-They occur after a behavior and can either add something new to the environment (party, recess, free time, ... ) or remove something present from the environment (alarm squeal, person's presence, swarming bees, ...).
+We think of an event that causes a behavior the antecedent and the result that follows the behavior the consequences (ABC).
+Consequences can be thought of as reinforcers, which can maintain a behavior, increase a behavior, decrease a behavior, or eliminate a behavior.
+They occur after a behavior and can either add something new to the environment and mental state or remove something which is present in the environment from the environment or mental state.

-A positive reinforcer is usually perceived as something pleasant (attention, privileges, honors, social approval, free-time, freedom, grades, praise, tokens, trophy, food, candy, sticker, smile, star, getting to be with friends, being in class, socializing, learning, understanding ... ).
+A positive reinforcer is usually perceived as something pleasant (attention, privileges, honors, social approval, free-time, freedom, grades, praise, reward, encouragement, tokens, trophy, food, candy, sticker, smile, star, getting to be with friends, being in class, socializing, learning, understanding, party, recess, ... ).

-A negative reinforcer is usually perceived as something unpleasant or something desired to be removed or taken away (pain from a thorn, seat belt alarm, fire alarm, failing, fear, unhappy, being under pressure, stress, nagging parent or teacher, attention, teasing, bullied, ... ).
+A negative reinforcer is usually perceived as something unpleasant or something desired to be removed or taken away (pain from a thorn, seat belt alarm, fire alarm, swarming bees, worry, failing, fear, unhappy, being under pressure, stress, nagging parent or teacher, attention, teasing, bullied, ... ).

 However, by definition, for something to be a reinforcer it needs to increase the frequency of a behavior.
 A positive reinforcer increases behavior when it is present.
 Likewise, by definition something is a negative reinforcer only if it increases the frequency of a behavior when it is removed.

-A child may misbehave to get increased attention - positive reinforcement, or may misbehave to get his parents to stop arguing - negative reinforcement.
+A child may misbehave to get increased attention - attention being the positive reinforcement, or may misbehave to get his parents to stop arguing - arguing being the negative reinforcement.

 A reward is a gift, recognition, or something given for service, effort, or achievement.
 Rewards are often confused with positive reinforcers, which must increase behavior to actually be one.
 A reward causes students’ to participate or effort to achieve something, but does not require that any behavior be reinforced positively.
 In fact many rewards actually decrease the likelihood of a behavior being repeated.
 For example, the offer of a reward can increase effort to achieve the reward, but after the reward is attained, their is less desire to repeat the behavior that won the award.
 Also it is possible that a person may already be reinforced by their personal pursuit of a goal for which a reward is being offered and compete to win the award.
 However, it can't be know it it was the medal or a personal pursuit of achievement that was the reinforcer?